bjt-user/Linux/logrotate.md

 #### systemd

-logrotate is a systemd unit that is triggered by a systemd timer
+logrotate is a systemd service unit that is triggered by a systemd timer
 ```
 $ systemctl status logrotate
 ○ logrotate.service - Rotate log files